nsinister/texasholdem-dh/README.md

 # texasholdem-dh
-Texas Holdem online poker
+Texas Holdem poker library

-Implemented:
-Core game logic of Texas Holdem poker
+This library contains only game logic of Texas Holdem poker.
+With this library you can write your own poker game.

-Not implemented yet:
-Server and client itself